 Triffon G. Alatzas

-Trif Alatzas was named senior vice president and executive editor of the Baltimore Sun Media Group in March 2013.
-An award-winning reporter and editor, Trif has held several roles at The Baltimore Sun since joining the organization in 2002, including Head of Digital Media, Sports Editor and Business Editor.
-He oversees journalists at The Baltimore Sun, The Baltimore Sun Media Group's web and mobile sites, b the weekly, and the company's targeted media division of community newspapers and magazines.
-Trif led The Sun's newsrooms through the company's successful transition to paid digital subscriptions in 2011.
-He is credited with bridging the print and online divisions of the newsroom and ensuring The Sun's journalists have an array of skills to maneuver between digital and print platforms seamlessly.
-He also developed and drove the editorial strategy in BSMG's 2014 acquisitions of The Annapolis Capital and The Carroll County Times.
-Trif received a master's degree in public affairs reporting from the University of Illinois at Springfield and a bachelor's degree in communications from Loyola University of Maryland.
-A former Evening Sun intern, Trif also has worked for news organizations in Springfield, Ill., Rochester, N.Y. and Wilmington, Del.
+Trif Alatzas was named Publisher and Editor-in-Chief of the Baltimore Sun Media Group in March 2016.
+An award-winning reporter and editor during the past 27 years, Trif has held several roles at The Baltimore Sun since joining the organization in 2002, including Executive Editor/Senior Vice President, Head of Digital Media, Sports Editor and Business Editor.
+He oversees business operations and the newsrooms for The Baltimore Sun, The Baltimore Sun Media Group’s web sites and the company’s targeted media division of community newspapers and magazines.
+He led The Sun’s newsrooms through the company’s successful transition to paid digital subscriptions in 2011.
+He is credited with bridging the print and online divisions of the newsroom and ensuring The Sun’s journalists have an array of skills to maneuver between digital and print platforms seamlessly.
+He also developed and drove the editorial strategy in BSMG’s 2014 acquisitions of The Annapolis Capital and The Carroll County Times.
+In 2014, he formed The Sun's investigative team dedicating five journalists to watchdog reporting and expanded that coverage so journalists throughout The Sun's newsroom participate in that work.

 Timothy J. Thomas

-After the Baltimore Sun Media Group acquired Capital-Gazette Communications, Tim Thomas was named publisher in September 2014.
-He oversees multiple publications in the Annapolis region, including the daily newspaper, The Capital, the Maryland Gazette (one of the oldest newspapers in the country), weekly papers, magazines and CapitalGazette.com.
-Tim also oversees the City Paper, Baltimore's alternative newspaper.
-Prior to Targeted Media, Tim was the senior vice president of business development for The Baltimore Sun Company and The Morning Call in Allentown, Pa., where he was responsible for growing company revenue and operating cash flow in non-traditional channels, including leading acquisitions and divestitures, digital subscriptions, business website development, content licensing and book publishing.
-Thomas joined BSMG in 1999 and has previously served as vice president of marketing and communications.
-Before joining the company, he worked for 15 years at Westinghouse/Northrop Grumman in various operations, research, strategic planning and business development positions, eventually leading the company's package sorting systems business.
+Tim Thomas, who has been with The Baltimore Sun Media Group since 1999, is responsible for growing company revenue and operating cash flow at Capital-Gazette Communications, the City Paper and in non-traditional channels across our expansive portfolio.
+Tim previously served as vice president of marketing and communications.
+Before joining the company, Tim worked for 15 years at Westinghouse/Northrop Grumman in various operations, research, strategic planning and business development positions, eventually leading the company's package sorting systems business.
 He graduated at the top of his class with a Masters in Business Administration from what is now Loyola University Maryland.
 Tim also earned an undergraduate degree in mass communications (journalism) from Towson University.

 Trish McCarthy Carroll